For when you want a cat, but not just any cat.

 Blinkin – Go With the Flow

 Blinkin was adopted from the SPCA as a young kitten, but a few years later he found himself at the Wake County Animal Center.
 Blinkin was understandably confused.
 The SPCA brought him back to have another chance at finding the forever home he’s always wanted.
-He enjoys attention from his humans, but doesn’t seem to need constant attention.
-Blinkin thinks laser pointers are fascinating.
+He enjoys interacting with his humans, but doesn’t seem to need or want constant attention.
 He loves finding a high perch and watching the world below him, so a tall cat tower would probably make him feel right at home.
 Blinkin lives in a staff member’s office where he enjoys eating, lounging on his plush cat sofa, killing the occasional toy, and did we mention eating?
 He likes exploring the Adoption Center on his harness and leash.